 Fetal and Placental Development

 Pregnant rats treated with dexamethasone at E13 until E20 showed reduced placental and fetal weights, reduced placental labyrinth layer at E20 (Ain et al., 2005).
 Despite the evident placental and fetal growth restriction, dexamethasone did not affect litter size (Ain et al., 2005).
 Rats exposed to triamcinolone once at E16 had reduced placental and fetal weights (Hahn et al., 1999).
-Mice exposed to a sound stressor on E10.5, E12.5, and E14.5 showed reduced fetal body weight andgrowth restriction that was more evident in female fetuses (Wieczorek et al., 2019).
+Mice exposed to a sound stressor on E10.5, E12.5, and E14.5 showed reduced fetal body weight and had growth restriction that was more evident in female fetuses (Wieczorek et al., 2019).
 Pregnant mice exposed to dexamethasone on E15, E16, and E17 had reduced placental and fetal weights and trophoblast hypertrophy in the junctional and labyrinth zones (Baisden et al., 2007).

 Placental Protein Expression

-Pregnant rats treated with dexamethasone at E13 until E20 had reduced IGFIIgene expression and reduced active AKT expression in the junctional area at E20 (Ain et al., 2005).
-Pregnant mice exposed to dexamethasone on E15, E16, and E17 showed unaltered placental IGFII expression (Baisden et al., 2007).
+Pregnant rats treated with dexamethasone at E13 until E20 had reduced Igf2 gene expression of IGFII, a growth factor that modulates placental and fetal growth (Constância et al., 2002), and reduced expression of the active form of AKT, upstream positive mTORC1 regulator, in the junctional area at E20 (Ain et al., 2005).
+Conversely, pregnant mice exposed to dexamethasone on E15, E16, and E17 showed unaltered placental IGFII expression (Baisden et al., 2007).

 mTORC1 is a crucial nutrient sensor that plays a role in integrating maternal and fetal signals to ensure adequate nutrient transport to the fetus through the placenta (Wen et al., 2005; Roos et al., 2007; Mparmpakas et al., 2012; Jansson & Powell, 2013).
 Fewer studies have assessed the relationship between maternal glucocorticoid exposure and placental mTORC1 activity in rodents or humans, but its activity is reduced in intrauterine growth restriction (Roos et al., 2007).
-DEPTOR, an upstream inhibitory regulator of mTORC1, showed increased expression in placentas of stressed mothers, suggesting reduced mTORC1 activity concordant with the reduced placental weight (Mparmpakas et al., 2012).
-Additionally, dexamethasone exposure reduces rat placental amino acid transport, suggesting a negative effect of dexamethasone on the nutrient sensing pathway of mTORC1 (Audette et al., 2011; Jansson & Powell, 2013)
+Mice exposed to corticosterone at E14-E19 had reduced mTORC1 activity at E19 evident by the reduced p4E-BP1 and pS6K expression, downstream targets of mTORC1, and increased REDD1 expression which is an inhibitor of mTORC1 signaling (Vaughan et al., 2015).
+Mice exposed to corticosterone at E11-E16 had reduced pAKT levels but unchanged total AKT levels and unchanged REDD1 expression, suggesting a minimal effect on mTORC1 function at E16 (Vaughan et al., 2015).
+Additionally, dexamethasone exposure reduces rat placental amino acid transport, suggesting a negative effect of dexamethasone on the nutrient sensing pathway of mTORC1 (Audette et al., 2011; Jansson & Powell, 2013).

 GDF15 is produced in the placenta, and changes are associated with a variety of complications including miscarriage, nausea and hypertension (Tong et al., 2004; Chen et al., 2016; Petry et al., 2018).
-There are no studies assessing placental GDF15 activity in response to glucocorticoid exposure.
+There are no studies assessing placental GDF15 activity in response to glucocorticoid or psychological stress exposures.
 Placental GDF15 levels are positively correlated with maternal and fetal levels, suggesting that the placenta is the primary source of this hormone during pregnancy (Sugulle et al., 2009).

+Placental glucocorticoid receptor (Nr3c1) was unchanged with corticosterone exposure in mice at E11-E16 or at E14-E19 (Vaughan et al., 2012, 2015).
+However, mice treated with corticosterone at E12.5-E15, Nr3c1 placental expression increased at E14.5 in male placentas (Cuffe et al., 2012).
+Placentas collected at E17.5, after the exposure also showed a male-specific placental increase in Nr3c1 expression (Cuffe et al., 2012).

+Glucocorticoid receptor unchanged with stress in vaughan paper, GR changed and increased in stressed animals especially female placentas.

-Placental Glucose Transporters
+Placental Glucose and Amino Acid Transporters